 In general, if you pay a higher premium up front, you will pay less when you receive medical care, and vice versa.

-To make comparison easier, the plans sold in state marketplaces will be in standardized “metal tiers” with various combinations of premiums and cost-sharing:
+To make comparison easier, the plans sold in state marketplaces will be in standardized “metal tiers” with various combinations of premiums and cost-sharing based on actuarial value:

 - Bronze plans will cover 60 percent of the average member’s total health care costs and thus have the lowest premiums.

-- Platinum plans will cover 90 percent and have the highest premiums.
+- Platinum plans will cover 90 percent on average and have the highest premiums.

-Which of those plans is right for you depends on your health and your financial situation:
+Which plan is right for you depends on your health and your financial situation:

 How Much Do Health Care Plans Cost?